RitulSoni/Open-Flights-Data-Project/README.md

 [Ritul K. Soni](https://github.com/RitulSoni) worked with cmake compatability.

 [Keshav Trikha](https://github.com/ktrikha2) worked with Data Cleaning and parsing with the OpenFlights dataset to seperate the data by the elements we need to create the graph.
-Created the algorithm Dijkstra's.
+Created the Dijkstras algorithm to find the smallest route between two airports

 ## Acknowledgements